diogovalentte/homarr-iframes/docs/SOURCES.md

 # Sources

-- Each source is a route of the API that returns an iFrame.
+- Each source is a route of the API that returns an iframe.

 - Some sources need some environment variables to work.

 - Most sources have two environment variables for the address.
-One will be used in the iFrame links that you can click.
+One will be used in the iframe links that you can click.
 The other will be used by this project to get the data (with the prefix `INTERNAL_`).
 If you don't provide the second one, the first one will be used in both cases.

-  - **Example**: You access a service using the domain `service.com` and there is an authentication system in front of it.
-You set the first address environment variable to `service.com` and the second one (`INTERNAL_`) to the service's docker container name or any other internal address that this project can use to connect to the service without passing by the authentication system.
+  - **Example**: You access a service using the domain `service.com`, and there is an authentication system in front of it.
+You set the first address environment variable to `service.com` and the second one (`INTERNAL_`) to the service's Docker container name or any other internal address that this project can use to connect to the service without passing by the authentication system.

 - Most sources have query arguments that can be provided in the URL.
 These arguments change the iframe behavior and can be very useful for customization.
 You can check the [API docs](https://github.com/diogovalentte/homarr-iframes/tree/main?tab=readme-ov-file#api-docs) for query arguments.
   - Some sources **require** query arguments to work.